essayharper/sblove/README.md

 # Compatibility
-Built using the LOVE framework, it should run smoothly on various platforms, providing accessibility to a broader audience.
+Built using the LOVE framework, it should run smoothly on most platforms.